Ian Mayes: Background

 Through an influential weekly column called "Open Door", Mayes dealt with corrections and clarifications (14,000 in his decade in the post), as well as conducting a debate on the ethics of journalism.
 Selections from the columns were collected in four books: Corrections and Clarifications (2000), Corrections and Clarifications 2002 (2002), Only Correct: The Best of Corrections and Clarifications (2005) and Journalism Right and Wrong: Ethical and Other Issues Raised by Readers in the Guardian's Open Door Column.
 A translated selection of the columns was produced by Moscow State University under the title Rabota nad oshibkami (Work on mistakes).

-He was president of the international Organization of News Ombudsmen (ONO) from May 2005 to May 2007, serving as a board member since May 2002 after joining in April 2001.
+He was president of the international Organization of News Ombudsmen (ONO) from May 2005 to May 2007, serving as a board member from May 2002, after joining in April 2001.
 He has lectured and taken part in seminars on the function of ombudsmen in the media nationally and internationally (including in the US, Russia, Scandinavia, and Slovenia), inspiring newspapers in other parts of the world to create their own readers' editors; typically, The Hindu has referenced "the exemplary practice and experience of The Guardian, whose pioneering RE, Ian Mayes, had set the bar high."
 He is credited with the discovery of the "apostrofly", "an insect which lands at random on the printed page depositing an apostrophe wherever it alights".
-His last column as Readers' Editor appeared on 2 April 2007, since when he has been an associate editor of the Guardian.
+His last column as Readers' Editor appeared on 2 April 2007, since when he has been an associate editor of The Guardian.

 He has been honoured by the creation of "The Ian Mayes Award for Writing Wrongs" in 2008.

-Mayes has been researching and writing over the past decade the third volume of the official history of The Guardian, beginning in 1986, his aim being to "humanise the decisions that have shaped the Guardian and its editorial line".
+Mayes subsequently began researching and writing the third modern volume of the official history of The Guardian (following earlier books by David Ayerst and Geoffrey Taylor), beginning in 1986, his aim being to "humanise the decisions that have shaped the Guardian and its editorial line".
+Drawing on more than 100 interviews, Witness in a Time of Turmoil: Inside the Guardian's Global Revolution, Volume 1, 1986–1995 was published in ay 2025.